fauu/Kamite/README.md

   --profile=jpsub
 ```

+---

+#### Tip: Auto-pausing at the start/end of subtitles

+This can be useful for beginners whose comprehension is not yet at the level
+needed to follow even simple video content at natural pace.
+The
+[sub-pause-advanced] mpv script can be used for this purpose.
+Here are some
+example learning workflows enabled by that script:

+* Always pause at the end of each Japanese subtitle in order to read it in
+  Kamite.
+(Useful when you can’t read proper texts yet and its advantageous to
+  substitute with short anime dialogues.)

+* Do the above, but only when you stumble while reading the subtitle live and
+  you request pause at the end of the subtitle explicitly by pressing a defined
+  request key.
+(Useful once you progress to the level at which you can read
+  easier lines live.)

+* Always pause at the start of each {known language} subtitle and then
+  automatically unpause after the time sufficient to read it (calculated by the
+  script based on the subtitle’s length), so that you can fully concentrate on
+  understandning the spoken line, with the comprehension boost of knowing
+  roughly what it’s supposed to say.
+(Useful for beginner listening practice.)

+See the script’s README in its GitHub repository linked above for more
+information.

+---

 Kamite can be useful even when viewing media without Japanese subtitles, for
 example as an area where heard words and phrases can be typed in and looked up.